bigpresh/Pod-Readme/README.md

 See [perlpod](https://metacpan.org/pod/perlpod), [perlpodspec](https://metacpan.org/pod/perlpodspec) and [podlators](https://metacpan.org/pod/podlators).

-# AUTHOR
+# AUTHORS

-Originally by Robert Rothenberg <rrwo at cpan.org>

-Now maintained by David Precious <davidp@preshweb.co.uk>
+The original version was by Robert Rothenberg <rrwo@cpan.org> until 2010, when maintenance was taken over by David Precious
+<davidp@preshweb.co.uk>.

+In 2014, Robert Rothenberg rewrote the module to use filtering instead of subclassing a POD parser.

 ## Suggestions, Bug Reporting and Contributing